Web Resources for Multilingual Computing

 GALA - the Globalization and Localization Association

 GALA is an association of companies in the translation and localization sector, providing resources, education, ideas and research to enhance the power and performance of the translation and localization sector.
-GALA local networking events (in San Francisco and around the world), GALA webinars and other GALA conferences and events are popular with IMUG members.
+GALA local networking events, GALA webinars and other GALA conferences and events are popular with IMUG members.

 Multilingual Computing

 Multilingual Computing magazine, launched in 1987 by IMUG co-founder Seth Schneider, continues to be a must-read for professionals in our fields.
-Multilingual's website and e-newsletter offer the latest news, views, books and other resources.
+The Multilingual website, the paper and digital Multilingual magazine, the Blogos blog, e-newsletters, and social media presence offer the latest news, views, and other resources.
+IMUG was recently profiled in page 7 of the October/November 2015 issue (digital access here).

 Unicode Consortium